||GSBA 593: International Consulting Project (3 units)

 , for a visa service referral.
 The information provided below applies to U.S. citizens.
 If you are not a U.S. citizen, click here to see if you need a visa.

-A passport that is valid 6 months after your return date is required for travel to Germany and Italy for U.S. citizens.
-Germany and Italy are part of the Schengen Agreement, so a tourist visa is not required for stays of up to 90 days.
+A passport that is valid 6 months after your return date is required for travel to Germany and the Netherlands for U.S. citizens.
+Germany and the Netherlands are part of the Schengen Agreement, so a tourist visa is not required for stays of up to 90 days.

 Ahlers Center for International Business